 With their loss of Babu Pariyar, leaves a hole in their community weave.
 He was an avid farmer and provided for this village family.
-My mission is to finish their community center as a place where all can gather.
-This construction project has sat unfinished for years.
-My hopes is to also provide a few sewing machines for the women to explore crafting and possibly contribute to the household income for their families and community.
-Please help me give the ladies of Pumdi, Nepal a place to create, gather, and feel empowered?
+Our mission was to help them finish their community center as a place where all can gather.

 In 2017 Sabai raised $500 for 3 months of teaching, supplies, workbooks, etc. This fundraiser is a continual effort for long term learning.
 Please consider contributing to this fundraiser to provide Nepali adults with the basic tools of reading and writing in their own language and in English.
 These tools open up numerous doors and opportunities to make a better living for themselves and their families.